Michael-Cowie/Notes/Math/calculus/integrals/definite_and_indefinite_integrals.md

 In a **definite integral**, the product $f(x)\,dx$ represents an infinitesimal contribution to an accumulated quantity, such as the area of a thin rectangle, and the integral sums these contributions over a specified interval.

-In an **indefinite integral**, however, **no summation is taking place**.
-Instead, $\int f(x)\,dx$ denotes the family of functions whose derivative is $f(x)$.
-Although these two concepts have **different interpretations, they share the notation** $f(x)\,dx$ because the differential identifies the variable of integration and preserves the close relationship between differentiation and integration established by the Fundamental Theorem of Calculus.
+In an **indefinite integral**, however, **no accumulation over an interval is taking place**.
+Instead, $\int f(x) \, dx$ denotes the family of functions whose derivative is $f(x)$.
+Although these two concepts have **different interpretations, they share the notation** $f(x) \, dx$ because the differential identifies the variable of integration and reflects the close relationship between integration and differentiation established by the Fundamental Theorem of Calculus.

 <div align='center'>
     <h1> Indefinite Integrals </h1>